CodeTogether-Inc/CodeTogether-Live/docs/docs/on-premises/docker.md

    - If you are mapping ports 10000/udp and 4443/tcp to an IP that’s different from the server specified by `CT_SERVER_URL`, you must set `CT_AV_LAN_IP` to that IP.

 :::info
 CodeTogether's audio, video and screen sharing capabilities use the WebRTC framework, requiring both TCP and UDP communication to function.
-If your firewall does not allow incoming UDP traffic, you may need to set up a TURN server on your intranet.
-Please read [this document](/on-premises/turn-server.md) for details.
+If your firewall does not allow incoming UDP traffic, you *may* need to set up a TURN server on your intranet.
+See [A/V with a TURN Server](/on-premises/turn-server.md) for details.
 :::
 #### SSO Integration